 If your body fat percentage is too high, reducing that percentage is the first step to fine-tuning your performance.
 There are 3 main ways to lean up – dehydration, lean body mass loss, and fat loss.
 Performing in a dehydrated state and losing lean body mass are obviously not ideal (or healthy) choices.
 If you’re losing lean body mass, it is a result of either cutting back on food intake by too many calories, losing weight to fast, not eating the macronutrients in the proper ratio, or not training properly.
 That means your body is breaking down muscle tissue – or there has been a reduction in bone or connective tissue (all of which are not good – especially for athletes).
 Fat loss should be your desired goal.

-Begin your fat loss program by setting realistic goals.
-One of these goals should be to reach a reduced body fat percentage that is not only realistic, but can be achieved within your time constraints.
+Begin your program to lean up by setting realistic goals.
+One of these goals should be to reach a reduced body fat percentage that is not only realistic but can also be achieved within your time constraints.